jakob-rzeppa/fnmock/CONTRIBUTING.md

 ## Releases

 Releases are cut manually by the maintainer from a green `master`, following [RELEASE.md](docs/internal/RELEASE.md).
-Contributors do not need to bump versions or edit [CHANGELOG.md](CHANGELOG.md) in a pull request.
+Contributors do not need to bump versions in a pull request, but they should make sure that the changelog is updated with a description of their change.

 ## License